nerds-odd-e/doughnut/docs/symbols.md

 ## Introduction

 Sawasdee ka!
 Welcome to my dad's training workshop.
-To make sure you adult people can communicate and my dad can return home safely, I will teach you how to pronounce the basic programming symbols.
+To make sure you adult people can communicate and my dad can return home safely, we will teach you how to pronounce the basic programming symbols.
 Let's get started!

 ## Pronunciation of Symbols